-SKUs are for internal use and can be made up.
+You can make up SKUs since they are for internal use.
 They are just a string of characters.
 I decided to make mine random by using a 10 digit random string: https://www.random.org/strings/

 Since you need a new UPC for EACH variant you want to put online, I recommend that you put your designs on other things that do not require sizes.

 Once you have finished entering in the variants and have been approved for the clothing category, you can publish your design.

 It should take 30 minutes or so for the item to appear live on Amazon.

 If ANY of these instructions are confusing, or you want a more detailed description of how to set up and connect the two, please read this article here.

 Go into your seller central account and make sure you are changing the shipping time and the shipping price.

 Teelaunch has been very fast on their shipping.
 But I like to extend it just a bit as well as lower shipping to $2.99 for the lower 48 states.